Meet the Team

 Chelli Pumphrey, MA, LPC

-I hire and train therapists and healers who live and work from a truly integrated, holistic perspective….people who have done their own work so that they can better serve you….people who are deeply compassionate and able to hold the space for you to heal.
+I am also the Clinical Director of Strength in Motion Counseling in Boulder, Colorado.
+Both locations offer therapists and healers who live and work from a truly integrated, holistic perspective….people who have done their own work so that they can better serve you….people who are deeply compassionate and able to hold the space for you to heal.

 Chelli’s Background, Training, & Experience: